 6.41 There was no discussion on this fishery.
-The recommended TAC remained 150,000t.
+The recommended TAC remained 150 000 tons.

-2J3KL Cod
+213KL Cod

-6.42 The EEC Representative reiterated his request for a Scientific Council Assessment of 2J3KL cod for the following reasons: it was a straddling stock; all parties fishing the stock should have access to the same information; a dynamic analysis should review fisheries both inside and outside 200 miles.
-He commented that some observers might find it difficult to understand how, with only 5 percent of the stock outside 200 miles, it could be overfished.
-The Representative of Canada pointed out that requests for future work by the Scientific Council would be dealt with under other Agenda item.
+6.42 The EEC representative reiterated his request for a Scientific Council Assessment of 2J3KL cod for the following reasons: it was a straddling stock; all parties fishing the stock should have access to the same information; a dynamic analysis should review fisheries both inside and outside 200 miles.
+He commented that some observers might find it difficult to understand how, with only 5% of the stock outside 200 miles, it could be overfished.
+The representative of Canada pointed out that requests for future work by the Scientific Council would be dealt with under other Agenda item.

-7. Conservation
+Conservation

-Management Measures for Fish Stocks in the Regulatory Area (items 17 and 18 of the Agenda)
+Management measures for fish stocks in the Regulatory Area (items 17 and 18 of the Agenda)